jtpaulo/jtpaulo.github.io/_pages/teaching.md

 **2017/2018** -  Lecturer of the system benchmarking & deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho).

-**2016/2017** -  Invited Professor at University of Minho (25% contract).
-Lecturer of the database administration and data center administration classes (fourth year of the MIEI course in Informatics Engineering, U. Minho), and informatics laboratories (second year of the MIEI course in Informatics Engineering, U. Minho).
+**2016/2017** - Lecturer of the database administration and data center administration classes (fourth year of the MIEI course in Informatics Engineering, U. Minho), and informatics laboratories (second year of the MIEI course in Informatics Engineering, U. Minho).

 **2015/2016** - Lecturer of the distributed systems practical class ( third year of the MIEI course in Informatics Engineering, U. Minho).